 Another advantage of the Picatinny system is the wide availability of accessories.
 Platforms like Gunfinder offer a large selection of compatible optics, ammunition, clothing, and other equipment.
 The greater prevalence of this standard is reflected in the variety of available accessories.

-For rifles with strong recoil and tactical applications, the Picatinny system is particularly suitable.
+For rifles with heavy recoil and tactical applications, the Picatinny system is particularly suitable.
 The precisely manufactured, right-angled slots ensure a secure fit, even under extreme conditions.
 In contrast, mounts on Weaver rails can slip under heavy recoil, which can affect precision.

 The decision between the two systems largely depends on the intended use.
 Traditional hunters using proven rifles will find a suitable solution in the Weaver system.
 However, those who value versatility, stability, and the ability to use modern accessories will appreciate the advantages of the Picatinny system.